Genocs/genocs-library-docs/content/en/library/cqrs/_index.md

 }
 ```

-You can easily register all event handlers in DI container by calling AddEventHandlers() method on IGenocsBuilder:
+You can easily register all event handlers in DI container by calling AddEventHandlers() method on `IGenocsBuilder`:

 ``` cs
 public IServiceProvider ConfigureServices(this IServiceCollection services)